In this post, we provide a step-by-step plan to write topic sentences for students in Year 9 and 10.

 Topic sentences are basically a one-line summary of your whole paragraph.

-So, it is very important that you are concise and direct!
+Therefore, it is very important that you are concise and direct!

 Topic sentences often require you to focus on one or two aspects of your thesis.
-You are expected to expand on this idea, refer to the text’s themes, and also signpost the question!
+You are expected to expand on this idea, refer to the text’s themes, and signpost the question!

 Remember, it should NOT be your thesis reworded!